Skip to main content

 What is the geological origin of Chrysocolla and how valuable is it?+

-Chrysocolla is a copper silicate mineral that forms in the oxidation zones of copper deposits, often found intergrown with Malachite, Azurite, and native copper.
-Major sources include the Democratic Republic of Congo, Peru, the United States (particularly Arizona), Israel, and Mexico.
-High-quality pure Chrysocolla with vivid blue-green color is relatively rare, as it is often mixed with other copper minerals.
-Despite its stunning appearance, it remains quite affordable, though gem-quality specimens suitable for jewelry are more valued due to the stone's softness (2-4 Mohs).
+Chrysocolla forms in the oxidation zones of copper deposits, often intergrown with Malachite and Azurite.
+Major sources: Democratic Republic of Congo, Peru, the United States (Arizona), Israel, and Mexico.
+Pure Chrysocolla with vivid color is relatively rare because it is usually mixed with other copper minerals.
+Despite how striking it looks, it is quite affordable.
+Gem-quality specimens suitable for jewelry cost more due to the softness (2-4 Mohs) making good material harder to find.

 C